WPS/ts-archlint/README.md

 ## Ignoring dependency violations

-Dependencies can be temporarily ignored as follows:
+Violations can be temporarily ignored as follows:

 ```
 "ignoreDependencies": {